-Overview of computer systems-hardware, operating systems, and microcomputer application software, including the Internet, word processing, spreadsheets, presentation graphics, and databases.
-Current issues such as the effect of computers on society, and the history and use of computers in business, educational, and other modern settings are also studied.
+Overview of computer systems-hardware, operating systems, the Internet, and application software including word processing, spreadsheets, presentation graphics, and databases.
+Current topics such as the effect of computers on society, and the history and use of computers in business, educational, and other interdisciplinary settings are also studied.
 This course is not intended to count toward a student's major field of study in business or computer science.